 Diversion theft can occur online and offline but by definition, it’s the interception of transactions.
 In online diversion theft schemes, thieves trick victims into sending sensitive data to the wrong person.
 The thieves often accomplish this theft by spoofing an email address of someone within the victim’s company.
 They may also spoof an auditing firm or a financial institution in order to accomplish this.

 Baiting is a kind of social engineering attack where victims are lured into providing sensitive information or credentials.
 They do this by falsely promising something of value for free.
 The trap may also be in the form of a malicious attachment that has an enticing name.
 This is a highly effective technique since cybercriminals try to capitalize on your emotions so you act irrationally.

 Pretexting is a more sophisticated style of social engineering attack when a scammer creates a fabricated scenario (also known as a pretext) in order to con a user into providing their passwords, financial information, or social security information.
 They may pretend to be an IRS auditor.

 7. SMS Phishing

 Scareware is when a scammer inserts a malicious code onto a webpage – causing a pop-up window that has flashing colors and alarming sounds.
 These pop-ups will then falsely alert you that a virus has been installed onto your device.
-Once this happens, you will then be told to purchase/download their security software or call an alleged computer technician for help restoring your system.
-At this time, scammers will either steal your credit card information, or install actual viruses onto your system.
+Once this happens, you will then be told to purchase/download their security software or call an alleged computer technician to help restore your system.
+At this time, scammers will either steal your credit card information or install actual viruses onto your system.
 They may also do both.

 In this kind of attack, the hacker will infect a legitimate website that their targets actively visit.
 Then, once their victims log into the site, the hacker can capture their credentials – using them to breach the target’s own network.
 They may also install a backdoor trojan, which can access the network.